TamsinLloyd99/My-Hobby-Planner/figma-wireframe/README.md

 ## Features

 The Figma design includes:
+- **Homepage**:  A welcoming landing page that introduces users to the platform.
+- **Profile Page**: A personalized dashboard for users to: View and edit account details and see a summary of activity, including completed projects and milestones.
-- **Dashboard**: An overview page displaying active and upcoming hobby projects.
+- **Project Page**: An overview page displaying active and upcoming hobby projects.
-- **Project Pages**: Dedicated pages for each hobby with customizable project details.
 - **Calendar Integration**: A design for visualizing deadlines and milestones.
 - **Scrapbook Layout**: An interactive, scrapbook-style interface for personalizing projects.
-- **Responsive Design**: Mobile and desktop layouts for seamless user experience.
+- **Log-in Page**: A simple yet functional log-in page for personalized user access.

 ## Folder Structure